- Check that your iPhone, iPad, or iPod touch has iOS 11.2.5 or later.

 Make Personal Requests

-Ask Siri to set a reminder, send a message, or make a note to capture a quick thought.*
+Ask Siri to set a reminder, send a message, make a phone call, check your calendar, or edit notes.*

 Do even more with Siri

 Get the latest news, set a timer, check the weather, and more just by asking Siri.

 *Personal Requests requires your iOS device to be present to send and read messages, set reminders, manage your calendar, and edit notes.